February 4, 2018, San Jose, Costa Rica

 Old Friends....Robert of blessed memory, Moshe, Dwayne...old friends...

 Can you imagine us years from today, sharing a park bench quietly?

 I was reading the biography of one of our instructors here in Costa Rica.
 He wrote about his vast training in several martial arts.
-And then one day he was attacked and he discovered the painful truth; none of what he had spend years learning did him any good.
-He began the painful truth for something more realistic and found us.
+One day he was attacked, and he discovered the painful truth; none of what he had spent years learning did him any good.
+He began the painful search for something more realistic and found us, Israeli Krav International.

-When I first heard the song "Old Friends/Bookends", things were very different.
-I was young, my older relatives were alive and well.
-I related this song to my dear wonderful aunts, Esther and Sylvia.
-When I heard the song I thought of them...how terribly strange to be seventy.
+When I first heard the song "Old Friends/Bookend", things were very different.
+I was young, my older relatives were alive and well, I was training in Kyokushin Karate and was at my physical peak.
+A young man with a bright future.
+When I would hear this song, I would think of my dear wonderful aunts, Esther and Sylvia Katz.
+I thought of them...how terribly strange to be seventy.

 Old friends, among heroes; we age, but that does not mean we lose our ability.
 We simply adjust and adapt.